Wei-1/Scala-Machine-Learning/README.md

 ## Light Weight Scala Machine Learning Library

-A very light weight Scala machine learning library that provide some basic ML for learning ML in Scala.
+A very light weight Scala machine learning library that provide some basic ML algorithms in Scala.
+The repo is served as a algorithm gallery.
+Please enjoy and dive into the algorithm that you will like to learn in its basic level.

-## Pre-Requisite
+## Dev-Environment

 - Scala 2.12